agrc/group-two-automation/readme.md

    1. Align to boundaries **manually**

 1. **Water**
    1. Download data from USGS
    1. Scripts exist to ETL
       1. state boundary intersections
       1. split for in/outside of utah
       1. add the `ismajor` and `issubmerged` attributes
 </details>

 ## Decide which processes are best to automate

 1. David is requesting help with dispatch data sets
+  1. Change detected for UTRANS and local data streets and address points in PSAP areas
+  2. attribute and geometry differences same with the tool that greg has already created
+  3. can use pro to edit data
+  4. when streets move boudaries sometimes should follow the street
 2. County Municipal boundaries
    1. would like to automate modification edits to live feature class
       1. currently using the trace tool